 Two Kinds of Laws

 Since Christians aren’t tempted to worship Baal anymore, we are not bound by the Old Testament laws.
 This also applies to Paul’s admonishment of long hair for cultural reasons (1 Cor.
 11:14), which is used by critics to say his admonishment of homosexuality can also be ignored as well (Rom.
 1:26-27).
-For a more in-depth discussion see Jim Blackburn’s article on the subject and this radio show with Michael Barber.
+For a more in-depth discussion see Jim Blackburn’s article on the subject and this radio show with Jimmy Akin.